MicrosoftDocs/win32-pr.de-de/desktop-src/SysMon/systemmonitor-logsourcestoptime.md

 ## <a name="property-value"></a>Eigenschaftswert

-Zeitstempel des letzten Leistungs Zählers eines Leistungs Zählers in der Leistungsdaten Sammlung, der in den Protokolldateien protokolliert wurde.
+Zeitstempel des letzten Indikatorwerts aus einem Indikator in Ihrer Indikatorsammlung, der in den Protokolldateien protokolliert wurde.

 ## <a name="requirements"></a>Anforderungen